CICE-Consortium/CICE/doc/source/intro/about.rst

 Icepack is implemented in CICE as a git submodule, and it is documented at https://cice-consortium-icepack.readthedocs.io/en/master/intro/about.html.
+Development and testing of CICE and Icepack may be done together, but the repositories are independent.
 This document describes the remainder of the CICE model.
-The code is available from https://github.com/CICE-Consortium/CICE.
+The CICE code is available from https://github.com/CICE-Consortium/CICE.

 The standard standalone CICE test configuration uses a 3 degree grid with